Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 The following recommendations are based on the SQL analysis of AdventureWorks sales, customer, product, territory and operational performance.

-These recommendations are analytical suggestions for a fictional Microsoft sample business.
-They are not recommendations made to a real employer.
+AdventureWorks is a fictional Microsoft sample business.
+These recommendations are provided for analytical and portfolio purposes and should not be interpreted as advice given to a real employer.

 ---

-## 1. Protect and Develop High-Value Customer Relationships
+## 1. Protect the Wider High-Value Customer Portfolio

 ### Evidence

-Only 244 high-value customers generated 65.09% of total revenue.
+Only **244 high-value customers** generated **65.09% of total company revenue**.

+However, the top 10 customers generated only **7.21% of total revenue**.
+This means revenue is concentrated across the wider high-value segment rather than being excessively dependent on only ten accounts.

 ### Recommendation

-Create a dedicated high-value customer retention programme.
+Create a retention and monitoring programme for the full high-value customer segment, rather than focusing only on the ten largest customers.

-This could include:
+The programme could include:

 - named account ownership
 - scheduled customer reviews
+- monitoring for falling order frequency
+- monitoring for declining average order value
+- tailored commercial offers
 - early access to new products
-- tailored commercial offers
-- monitoring for declining order frequency
 - prioritised service and support
+- alerts for prolonged customer inactivity

 ### Expected business benefit

-Reducing the loss of high-value customers would help protect a significant proportion of company revenue.
+This would help protect the customer group responsible for most company revenue while reducing the risk of overlooking valuable accounts outside the top 10.

 ---